mopidy/mopidy-pandora/README.rst

 Dependencies
 ============

-- Requires a free (ad supported) Pandora account or a Pandora One subscription (provides ad-free playback and higher quality 192 Kbps audio stream).
+- Requires a free, ad supported.
+Pandora account or a Pandora One subscription (which provides ad-free playback and a higher quality 192 Kbps audio stream).

 - ``pydora`` >= 1.6.4.
 The Python Pandora API Client.
 The package is available as ``pydora`` on PyPI.